x-api-key header or an OpenAI-style bearer token.

 Non-interactive configuration

-Use --api-key-env or --api-key-stdin for automation.
+--api-key-env or --api-key-stdin for automation.
 Passing API keys as command arguments is intentionally unsupported because shell history and process lists can expose them.